Kosciach/Kosciach/README.md

 <h3>Few Thing About Me:</h3>
-💻 I’m currently working on a new game idea.<br>
+💻 I’m currently working on a new game idea, DiceAndDestiny.<br>
 🌱 I love to learn more about unity and c#.<br>
 🎓 I have finished IT school.<br>
 📅 I work with unity everyday.<br>